The Legend of Zelda: Skyward Sword: Scenario

 Fi was created before the implementation of Wii MotionPlus when she was going to be part of some different undefined gameplay concepts unrelated to motion control.
 Her design was based on the design of the Master Sword, referencing her origins as the sword's spirit.
 She also served as an alternate explanatory voice as Link was a silent protagonist.
 According to staff, Fi's technical dialogue for each area of the game was written by different people, verbal inconsistencies arose that needed addressing, so Fujibayashi adjusted them all so she sounded consistent.
 Nearly all of Fi's dialogue was ultimately written by Fujibayashi.
-She Ghirahim was designed to be similar to the Dark Link character from Ocarina of Time: he could read Link's movements, requiring players to think strategically to defeat him rather than simply swinging Link's sword around randomly.
+Ghirahim was designed to be similar to the Dark Link character from Ocarina of Time: he could read Link's movements, requiring players to think strategically to defeat him rather than simply swinging Link's sword around randomly.
 Character designs were far more detailed than in previous Zelda games.
 Clothing was frequently designed to complement backgrounds, such as Zelda's pink and red dress in the opening.
 The game's use of warm colors and brushstroke-like aesthetics was inspired by impressionist artwork, pioneered in the 19th century by painters such as Claude Monet: a particular element cited by Miyamoto was the sky, which he called a tribute to post-impressionist Paul Cézanne's work.
 The basic starting point for the art style was that it was a fantasy world.
 The final version was referred to as a balance between the cartoon styling of The Wind Waker and Twilight Princess, where the cartoon shading was transferred onto an older version of Link.
 The team settled this art style as it would properly portray the more exaggerated actions of some characters and general swordplay while preserving Link's mature appearance.